christopherobin/mage/lib/modules/ident/Readme.md

 code.

 The dashboard is by default plugged on the anonymous engine.
 You can set it up to use username and password by overriding the default configuration.
-The engine is expected to be named `default`.

 ## Configuration